Overview

 firebase login

-firebase login:list # indicates which account is logged-in
+firebase login:list # prints current Google account

 list projects and select one